chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 Next, optimize and manage the deployment of the model across various devices.

-* infer_auto_device_map infers the optimal device map for distributing model layers across available devices (e.g., CPUs, GPUs), helping utilize hardware resources efficiently.
+* Infer the optimal device map for distributing model layers across available devices (e.g., CPUs, GPUs) to help utilize hardware resources efficiently.
-* load_checkpoint_and_dispatch, based on the inferred device map, loads a model checkpoint and dispatches the model layers to the appropriate devices.
+* Based on the inferred device map, load a model checkpoint and dispatche the model layers to the appropriate devices.
-* init_empty_weights initializes a model with empty weights, useful for setting up the model structure before loading actual weights.
+* Initialize a model with empty weights, useful for setting up the model structure before loading actual weights.

 ```bash